 Judicial Conduct & Disability

-Under the Judicial Conduct and Disability Act, anyone can file a complaint in federal court alleging that a federal judge has engaged in misconduct or become disabled.
+Under the Judicial Conduct and Disability Act and the Rules for Judicial-Conduct and Judicial-Disability Proceedings, anyone can file a complaint alleging a federal judge has committed misconduct or has a disability.

 - First Circuit (Maine, Massachusetts, New Hampshire, Rhode Island, Puerto Rico)

 - Second Circuit (Connecticut, New York, Vermont)